Skip to content

 MKVToolNix handles multiple subtitle languages from a single file in one pass.
 Check all the subtitle tracks you want, leave video and audio unchecked, and click Start multiplexing.
 Each language saves as a separate file named with its track language code.
 You don’t need to run the tool multiple times, so a file with English, Japanese, and French tracks produces 3 output files from a single operation.

-For source discs, see our guides on how to convert M2TS to MKV or how to convert ISO to MKV if you need to create the MKV files before extracting subtitles.
+For source discs, see our guides on how to convert M2TS to MKV or how to convert disc images to playable video if you need to create the MKV files before extracting subtitles.

 #Choosing the Right Tool

 Use MKVToolNix for clean, lossless extraction.
-It’s the right choice for the vast majority of cases, handles every subtitle format in the Matroska spec, and processes even 4-hour files in under a minute.
+It’s the right choice for the vast majority of cases and handles every subtitle format in the Matroska spec.

 Use VLC when you’re on a machine without admin rights.
 It’s slower and the output needs cleanup, but requires nothing beyond VLC.